user202729/inkscape-scripting/README.md

     This should open a window titled "Inkscape Scripting" with a "Cancel" and an "Apply" button.
 Leave it visible.

 4. From any terminal, run `inkscape_scripting_server`.
+5. An IPython interactive shell should appear.

+    Just like in SimpInkScr, as an initial test, try executing
+    ```python
+    circle((100, 100), 50)
+    ```
+    This should create a black circle of radius 50 at position (100, 100).

 ## Extra features